ywang512/skid-steer-price-prediction/README.md

 ## Output Explanation

 Some trained models are included in the `/models/` path.
-By default all the model will be named by starting time and `MODEL_SAVE_NAME`. `2020-04-15T03:01_ftrs-images` contains a model trained by using tabular features and images. `2020-04-01T20:09_ftrs-images-text` contains a model trained by using tabular features, images and comment embeddings. `2020-04-11T20:08_ftrs-images-text-sentiment` contains a model trained by using tabular features, images, comment embeddings and comment sentiment.
+By default all the model will be named by "starting time" and `MODEL_SAVE_NAME`. `2020-04-15T03:01_ftrs-images` contains a model trained by using tabular features and images. `2020-04-01T20:09_ftrs-images-text` contains a model trained by using tabular features, images and comment embeddings. `2020-04-11T20:08_ftrs-images-text-sentiment` contains a model trained by using tabular features, images, comment embeddings and comment sentiment.

 Within each model folder, there are many different files will be generated for each training run.

+ - `eval_visualizations` contains all the output visualizations for the specific images.
+All output visualizations are named by combining "unique id" and the type of visualization. `cam` stands for classificaiton attention mapping and `gb` stands for guided backproporgation (saliency) mapping.

  - `all_records.pickle` is a pickle file containing a dictionary of all statistics (loss, MAE and MAEP) for each epochs.